luis705/n26-modeling-case/README.md

 Combining these two diagrams we can see the snowflake form.
 Although transaction and customer facts references directly the date dimension, the account and card facts references it indirectly using another dimension table.

+## Dimension tables normalization

+As is, the modeled database is already on the third normal form because it follows the rules below:

+- All cells are atomic: none of them stores more than one value
+- all tables have a primary key for identification
+- There are no duplicate columns or rows
+- All columns have ony one value for each row
+- There is no partial dependency: all non-key attributes are fully dependant on key attributes
+- There is no partial dependency: non prime attributes depends on other non prime attribute

+## Table relations
+Again, the way the tables were created, the relation keys already exists.
+The only change we need to make is add those relations on the database creation files.

 # References

 [Tutorialspoint: Data Warehousing - Schemas](https://www.tutorialspoint.com/dwh/dwh_schemas.htm)